ciceroOslo/CLM-CET/README.md

 Meetings are currently planned to be monthly, at 2.30p.m. on Friday (see wiki) using mocrosoft teams as the forum.

-Please email rosie.fisher@cicero.oslo.no to be added to the distribution list.
+Please join https://groups.google.com/g/clm-cet or email  rosie.fisher@cicero.oslo.no to be added to the distribution list.